You are here: Urology Textbook > Kidneys > Acute pyelonephritis > Definition and epidemiology

 Ascending Infection:

-Ascending infection is the most common cause for acute pyelonephritis.
-Since the female urethra is short and intestinal bacteria tend to colonize the perineum and vulva, women have significantly more often bladder infection and pyelonephritis than men.
-See section "General principles of urinary tract infections".
+Ascending infection is the most common cause of acute pyelonephritis.
+Since the female urethra is short and intestinal bacteria tend to colonize the perineum and vulva, women have significantly more often bladder infections and pyelonephritis than men.
+See section Causes of urinary tract infections.

 Vesicoureteral Reflux:

 Vesicourethral reflux (VUR) leads to refluxing urine, which becomes infected.
-Pyelonephritis in VUR tends to causes renal scarring, since intrarenal reflux is common.
-The anatomy of the papillae causes an intrarenal reflux especially at the renal poles.
-See also section "Vesicoureteral reflux".
+Pyelonephritis in VUR tends to cause renal scarring, since intrarenal reflux is common.
+The anatomy of the papillae causes intrarenal reflux, especially at the renal poles.
+See also the section "Vesicoureteral reflux".

 Renal Scarring due to Pyelonephritis:

 Recurrent relapses of acute pyelonephritis produce renal scarring in children.
 Chronic pyelonephritis and Ask-Upmark kidney may develop.
-New renal scarring is not common beyond the age of 5 years, but may occur until puberty.
+New renal scarring is uncommon beyond five years but may occur until puberty.

-The cause for the vulnerability of the child's kidney for renal scarring is explained with following mechanisms:
+The cause for the vulnerability of the child's kidney to renal scarring is explained with the following mechanisms:

 - intra-renal reflux happens with much lower vesical pressures than in adulthood